arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 The EPP &lt;check&gt; command may return five new results:

-- The domain cannot be provisioned because it is a variant of a Primary Domain, and the Primary Domain belongs to a different client =&gt; NotSameEntity
+- NotSameEntity: The domain cannot be provisioned because it is a variant of a Primary Domain, and the Primary Domain belongs to a different client

-- The domain cannot be provisioned because its disposition value is blocked.
+- Blocked: The domain cannot be provisioned because its disposition value is blocked.
-=&gt; Blocked

-- The domain cannot be provisioned because it is a variant of at least one exempted domain.
+- Exempted: The domain cannot be provisioned because it is a variant of at least one exempted domain.
-=&gt; Exempted

-- The domain cannot be provisioned because it is a variant in a group that is currently being transferred to a different registrar.
+- PendingTransfer: The domain cannot be provisioned because it is a variant in a group that is currently being transferred to a different registrar.
-=&gt; PendingTransfer

-- Additional custom value that may be used for server peculiarities.
+- Custom: Additional custom value that may be used for server peculiarities.
-=&gt; Custom

 ## EPP &lt;info&gt; command